 Detectify is aiming to make security understandable and easy to work with.
-That is why we visualize your security status in several ways in the tool: Your graph shows your progress over time and your Threat Score gives you an instant security level ranking.
-In the following blog post, we will focus on how you should interpret and work with your Threat Score.
+That is why we visualize your security status in several ways in the tool: You can track the progress over time and your Threat Score gives you an instant security level ranking.
+In the blog post, we will focus on how you should interpret and work with your Threat Score.

 Where do you find your threat score?

 Pick which Scan Profile you want to find out the score for.
-Move the marker along the dates that are placed horizontally under the graph to find out the current score for a specific date.
-The threat score is visible in the top right corner (highlighted in the example below).
+The threat score is visible in the top right (highlighted in the example below).
 As you can see, the score is dynamic and varies from scan to scan – it all depends on if you have fixed previous vulnerabilities, or if we’ve added new security issues to the scanner.

 What is the score based on?